Luoxd1996/MSHub/README.md

 \* means this dataset includes the public dataset [RADCURE](https://www.cancerimagingarchive.net/collection/radcure), where we re-delineated this dataset with all visible lymph nodes manually.

-\** The intensity of the input CT volumes was truncated between -125 and 275 Hounsfield units
+\** The intensity of the input CT volumes was truncated between -125 and 275 Hounsfield units.

 ## Acknowledgment and Statement
 * We are optimising this project and improving these models' performance with scaling annotation data for public research, no second development and commercial use.